KaruroChori/demo-txiki-module/README.md

 - https://github.com/saghul/txiki.js/discussions/514 the original discussion around this feature.
 - https://github.com/KaruroChori/txiki.js/tree/module-manager the only txiki branch currently supporting modules.

+### How to use this?

+This demo module can be used to test this functionality in txiki.
+If you don't need to build it or make your own module, the rest of this document can be ignored.
+To use the demo module in your runtime, just add a key with the desired name (like `demo`) and as value the link to the artefact attached to each release, like [https://github.com/KaruroChori/demo-txiki-module/releases/download/v2.1.0/module.tar.gz](https://github.com/KaruroChori/demo-txiki-module/releases/download/v2.1.0/module.tar.gz).

 ## Required software

 The repository is designed assuming a blend of C/C++ & TS.
 For pure JS/TS libraries the structure of the repo can be simplified considerably.